Israel–United States relations: 2020s

-According to a new poll from The Associated Press-NORC Center for Public Affairs Research, Americans are divided over whether Israel has gone too far in its response to last month's attack.
+According to a November 2023 poll from The Associated Press-NORC Center for Public Affairs Research, Americans are divided over whether Israel has gone too far in its response to last month's attack.

 American public opinion has grown more negative towards Israel since the October 7 attacks and the subsequent Israeli invasion of Gaza.

 In a May 2024 survey by the Jerusalem Center for Security and Foreign Affairs, 30% of Jewish Americans agreed that Israel has committed genocide in Gaza (including 38% under the age of 44, and 22% over), while 51% disagreed and 19% neither agreed nor disagreed.
 34% characterised the 2024 pro-Palestinian protests on university campuses as "anti-war, pro-peace", 28% as "anti-Israel", 25% as both, and 12% as neither.
 52% agreed with Biden's stated position of withholding arms shipments if Israel invaded Rafah, 22% disagreed and 25% neither agreed nor disagreed.

 In a March 2025 survey by Pew Research Center, 53% of Americans held a negative opinion of Israel, increasing from 42% in March 2022.
-Negative opinion was lower among Republicans, increasing from 27% to 37% over this period, and among Democrats had increased from 53% to 69%.
+Negative opinion among Republicans increased from 27% to 37% over this period, while among Democrats increased from 53% to 69%.
 Older voters in both parties were less likely to view Israel negatively: just 23% of Republicans did aged 50 and over, versus 50% aged 18–50, and among Democrats 66% and 71%, respectively.
 White evangelical Christians held a positive view of Israel by 72% versus 26%, significantly more than white non-evangelical Protestants (47% versus 50%) and Catholics (47% versus 53%).
 By one percentage point, Jewish Americans are the most likely to view Israel positively (73% versus 27%), and Muslim Americans the most negatively (at 81% versus 19%).
 The religiously unaffiliated view Israel negatively by 69% to 28%.

-Peaceful coexistence between Israel and an independent Palestine is seen as possible by more Democrats (56%) than Republicans (46%), with younger voters in both parties more likely to say so, and by more Muslim Americans (56%) than Jewish Americans (47%).
+Peaceful coexistence between Israel and an independent Palestine is seen as possible by more Democrats (56%) than Republicans (46%), with younger voters in both parties more likely to say so, and by more Muslim Americans (56%) than Jewish Americans (47%), according to an April 2025 Pew Research poll.